How to Grind Black Pepper: 10 Essential Tips for Maximum Flavor

 9. Use It as a Garnish

-Don’t forget that grind black pepper can be used as a garnish.
+Don't forget that ground black pepper can be used as a garnish.
 Sprinkle a little on top of roasted vegetables, grilled meats, or even desserts like chocolate cake for a surprising twist.
 It adds a nice contrast and depth of flavor.

 10. Keep a Grinder on Hand